ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-app-deploy-helm.md

     $ helm upgrade django-app-<YourName> . --set replicaCount=3 --tiller-namespace <env-name> --set deploy.host=<DeploymentURL>

-This command terminates the current running pod and spins up three in its place.
+This command spins up more pods to bring the total number to 3.

 If we run the familiar command we've been using: